The Difference: Butaman vs Nikuman Pork Buns

 Around this time of year, convenience store chains in Japan begin selling “Chukaman (中華まん)” Chinese-style steamed buns.
 They are usually kept warm in a warming showcase set next to the checkout counter.

-There are many variations of Chukaman buns in Japan and each Japanese convenience store chain offers their own special varieties.
+There are many variations of Chukaman buns in Japan and each Japanese convenience store chain offers its own special varieties.

-Among those, “Nikuman (肉まん)” is the quintessential Chukaman bun most familiar to us Japanese and is widely enjoyed around the country during the period from early autumn to early spring.
+Among those, “Nikuman (肉まん)” is the quintessential Chukaman bun that is most familiar to us Japanese and is widely enjoyed around the country during the period from autumn to spring.

-The name of the Chukaman, Nikuman can be divided into 2 words, “Niku (肉)” meaning meat in Japanese and “Man (まん)” that stands for “Manju (饅頭)“.
-Manju is the word for traditional Japanese steamed buns.
+The name of the Chukaman, Nikuman can be divided into 2 words, “Niku (肉)” meaning meat in Japanese and “Man (まん)”, an abbreviation of “Manju (饅頭)” which is the word for traditional Japanese steamed buns.

-Although Niku refers to any kind of meat, the main ingredient in Nikuman is ground pork as its English name “pork buns” indicates.
+Although the word Niku refers to any kind of meat, the main ingredient in Nikuman is ground pork as shown in the English name of “pork buns”.
 But chicken and beef can also be used in the Chukaman bun.

-Other than ground pork, the ingredients for the filling typically include finely chopped green onions, bamboo shoots, and shiitake mushrooms, and sometimes scallop adductor, oyster sauce or shark fins are also used in the filling.
+Incidentally, other than ground pork, typical ingredients for the filling include finely chopped green onions, bamboo shoots, and shiitake mushrooms, and sometimes scallop adductor, oyster sauce, or shark fins are also added to the filling.

 The steamed bun of Nikuman itself is soft and fluffy, and usually white in color.
-The dough is made by kneading wheat flour with water, sugar, yeast, and baking powder, and then leavening the mixture.
+The dough is made by kneading wheat flour with water, sugar, yeast, and baking powder, and then leavened.

-Since Nikuman is the most beloved Chukaman in Japan, the buns are available in the frozen food section in supermarkets.
+Since Nikuman is the most beloved Chukaman variety in Japan, the buns are also available in the frozen food section of supermarkets.
 When you want to enjoy the frozen Nikuman, you just microwave them.